CAFM-Blog.de | VAT Liability for Electronic Services: What Does §2b UStG Mean?

 CAFM-Blog.de | The Four Project Phases: Planning, Execution, Control, Closure

 Project management is a structured method for planning, executing, and controlling complex endeavors.
 It encompasses four main phases: initiation, planning, execution, and closure.
 In the initiation phase, project goals are defined and resources are allocated.
 The planning phase involves the detailed elaboration of schedules, budgets, and risk management strategies.
 During the execution phase, planned activities are implemented and continuously monitored.
-The closure phase serves to evaluate project success and document lessons learned.
-Effective project management requires clear communication, [...]
+The closure phase is for evaluating project success and documenting lessons learned.
+Effective project management requires clear communication,

 CAFM-Blog.de | The Most Important Corporate Management Tools